richardvenneman/floatl/README.md

 // Regular approach with the global Floatl function new Floatl(element);

-// When using jQuery, you can pass in the jQuery object new Floatl($('.js-floatl'))
+// When using jQuery, you can pass in a jQuery object new Floatl($('.js-floatl'))
 ```